TABLE OF CONTENTS

 Other cannabis jobs may include grow lighting specialists, property security, strain reviewers, seed harvesters, and edible creators, each of whom plays an important role in this industry.

-To get started in a cannabis career, make sure to enroll for the online Master Certification program at CTU.
+To get started in a cannabis career, make sure to enroll in the online Master of Cannabis Certification Program at CTU.

 There are numerous medical marijuana jobs in America today, and graduates from Cannabis Training University are sought after by cannabis employers.